ctxcode/vue-pre/README.md

 Note: Feel free to make an issue for these, so i can make them a prority.
 The only reason these are not implemented yet is because of low priority.

 - Attributes `v-model` `:value` `:selected` `:checked` `:style`
-- Binding non-binding attributes to components
+- Merge component class/style attributes with component template class/style attributes
 - Custom error handlers
 - Options:
 	- `ignoreVariableNotFound` `ignoreMethodNotFound`